Get E-Book

 socket.destroy();

-});The timeout event fires because Node observed inactivity for the configured period.
+The "timeout" event fires because Node observed no socket activity for the configured period.
 Node does not close the socket automatically.
 Your handler chooses whether to end(), destroy(), or keep waiting.
-That makes setTimeout() good for application policy and poor as a statement about lower TCP state.
+That makes setTimeout() good for application policy.
+It does not tell you the exact TCP state below it.

-TCP keep-alive runs below JavaScript:
+TCP keep-alive runs below JavaScript -

-socket.setKeepAlive(true, 45_000);After the socket sits idle for the requested initial delay, the OS can send probes.
+After the socket is idle for the requested delay, the OS can send probes.
 If the peer stack answers, JavaScript may see nothing.
 Silence is the normal success path.
-If the probes fail according to the platform's rules, Node eventually receives an error or close path from the socket.
+If the probes fail according to platform rules, Node eventually receives an error or close path from the socket.

-JavaScript sees the end, not every probe.
+JavaScript sees the result, not every probe -

 socket.on('error', err => {